-During this extraordinary time we have adapted our structured face-to-face teaching to a virtual model and we will continue to deliver this virtually for a period of time.
+During this extraordinary time we had adapted our structured face-to-face (F2F) teaching to a virtual model, and we are pleased to announce that this will be going back to F2F this year at the Robin Brook Centre.
+PLEASE NOTE CURRENT RECOMMENDATIONS RE: COVID TESTING AS PER INTRODUCTORY EMAIL AS THIS IS CONSIDERED A HOSPITAL SITE.

 We thank you in advance for being a part of it and to helping improve our service to the students.
 We all strive to ensure the students get the most out of these experiences to prepare them for the future.